apache/pekko/docs/src/main/paradox/testing.md

 the test message

-Feel free to experiment with the possibilities, and if you find useful patterns, don't hesitate to let the Akka forums know about them!
+Feel free to experiment with the possibilities, and if you find useful patterns, don't hesitate to let the Pekko forums know about them!
 Who knows, common operations might even be worked into nice DSLs.